Thomas, 2nd Earl of Lancaster: Titles and lands

-From his father, Thomas inherited the earldoms of Lancaster, Leicester and a Ferrers earldom of Derby.
+Thomas inherited the earldoms of Lancaster, Leicester and the Ferrers earldom of Derby from his father.

 By his marriage to Alice de Lacy, Countess of Lincoln, daughter and heiress of Henry de Lacy, 3rd Earl of Lincoln, he became Earl of Lincoln, Earl of Salisbury, 11th Baron of Halton and 7th Lord of Bowland upon the death of his father-in-law in 1311.
-Master of five earldoms, he was one of the wealthiest and most powerful men in England.
+Master of five earldoms, he was one of England's wealthiest and most powerful men.
 Thomas was in possession of many key fortresses, including Clitheroe Castle, particularly in northern England.
-He was responsible for the extension of Pontefract Castle and in 1313 he began the construction of Dunstanburgh Castle, a massive fortress in Northumberland.
+He was responsible for the extension of Pontefract Castle, and in 1313, he began the construction of Dunstanburgh Castle, a massive fortress in Northumberland.

 Arms

-Inherited from his father, Thomas bore the arms of the kingdom, differenced by a label France of three points (that is to say azure three fleur-de-lys or, each).
+Inherited from his father, Thomas bore the arms of the kingdom, differenced by a label France of three points (that is to say, azure three fleur-de-lys or, each).

 Genealogical table

-Thomas was closely related to both the Capetian kings of France and the Plantagenet kings of England.
-His contemporaries commented that "as each parent was of royal stock, he was clearly of nobler descent than the other earls".
+Thomas was closely related to the Capetian kings of France and the Plantagenet kings of England.
+His contemporaries commented, "as each parent was of royal stock, he was clearly of nobler descent than the other earls".